bennettslin/yearlings_bobtail_app/accessibility-notes.md

         * If there is an accessed anchor, open its annotation.
         * If there is an accessed line, select it.

-* When annotation section is accessed:

-* When dot section is accessed:

 * When player section is accessed:
     * Up and Down arrows and "Enter" are shown.
     * When section is first accessed: